PoQuatre/ts-semistandard/README.md

 You can also choose to just use [`eslint`](https://github.com/eslint/eslint) with the `eslint-config-standard-with-typescript` shareable config instead and achieve the same results as this project.
-But `ts-standard` saves you from having to manually install all the extra dependencies and may reduce configuration overhead.
+But `ts-semistandard` saves you from having to manually install all the extra dependencies and may reduce configuration overhead.

 ## 🎉 Special Thanks